6doworld/discourse-6dc-tipper/README.md

-# Sign-In with Ethereum for Discourse
+# Sign-In with Web3 wallet and Tipping system for Discourse

 ## Overview
 Discourse is an open-source discussion platform used for most crypto governances